Nazir Nayal

 Campus E1 4 66123 Saarbrücken, Germany

-I am a doctoral researcher at Computer Vision and Machine Learning Department (D2) at the Max Planck Institute for Informatics in Saarbrücken, Germany, and a PhD student at Saarland University as part of the CS@Max Planck Doctoral Program.
+I am a doctoral researcher at the Geometric Representation Learning (GRL) group led by Jan Eric Lenssen, which is a part of the Computer Vision and Machine Learning Department at the Max Planck Institute for Informatics in Saarbrücken, Germany, and a PhD student at Saarland University as part of the CS@Max Planck Doctoral Program.

 I obtained my Computer Sciences and Engineering MSc degree from Koç University in Istanbul, Turkey, where I was a research fellow at the Koç University & İş Bankası Artificial Intelligence Center (KUIS AI), working under the supervision of Fatma Güney and João F. Henriques from VGG-Oxford.